Skip to content

 Consumer tax software, including TurboTax, H&R Block, TaxAct, FreeTaxUSA, and Cash App Taxes, is subject to the FTC's Gramm-Leach-Bliley Act (GLBA) Safeguards Rule.
 These platforms generally offer solid baseline protections: AES-256 encryption, TLS 1.3, optional MFA, and biometric authentication on mobile apps.

 The documented risk with consumer platforms is data monetization.
-In 2023, the Senate Finance Committee investigation found that TurboTax, H&R Block, and TaxAct had shared sensitive taxpayer data — including income information and filing status — with Meta and Google through tracking pixels embedded in their web interfaces.
-Following congressional and FTC scrutiny, several providers removed advertising tracking from their tax filing flows, but third-party data sharing remains a concern in the consumer tax software space.
+A 2023 Senate Finance Committee investigation found that TurboTax, H&R Block, and TaxAct had shared sensitive taxpayer data, including income information and filing status, with Meta and Google through tracking pixels embedded in their web interfaces.
+Following congressional and FTC scrutiny, several providers removed advertising tracking from their tax filing flows.
+Third-party data sharing remains a documented concern in the consumer tax software space, and you should review each platform's current privacy policy before filing.
+For a deeper look at how client portals handle sensitive financial data, see our analysis of tax client portal security.

 Professional Platform Advantages